-A: No, we do not routinely neuter pets.
+A: We do not routinely neuter pets.
 We will always act on the advice of vets and animal behaviourists.
-Although, we do need to ensure that pets are placed in suitable foster homes and we will take whether they have been neutered into account when selecting placements and we may need to neuter a pet to be able to foster them but would always discuss this with you first.
+Although, we do need to ensure that pets are placed in suitable foster homes and we will take whether they have been neutered into account when selecting placements.
+We may need to neuter a pet to be able to foster them, but would always discuss this with you first.
 It is our policy to neuter all cats that come into foster care.

 Q: What about my pet’s microchip?

 A: Don’t worry, we will arrange for the details to be updated and if your pet does not have a microchip we will arrange this as it is a legal requirement for some pets.
 Refuge4Pets will cover the cost of this.

 Q: How long can my pet stay in a foster placement?

 A: This can be anything from one night of emergency care to six months or longer for some pets while owners find suitable, safe accommodation and are in a position to be reunited with their pets.

 Q: Will I need to pay anything?

 A: All food, accessories, bedding and routine vet bills will be paid for by Refuge4Pets while your pet is with us.
 If your pet develops a health condition while in our care we will discuss this with you and agree an appropriate care plan.
-You can contribute toward the cost of caring for your pet after 3 months of pets being in foster care as we are such a small charity with very limited resource.
+We ask that you contribute towards the cost of caring for your pet after 3 months of pets being in foster care as we are such a small charity with very limited resource.

 Q: What do I do when I am ready to be reunited with my pet?

 A: Just get in touch and we will make the arrangements to reunite you with your pet.
 Please do give us as much notice as possible though as we are taking care of lots of pets.